Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 The quality of the photos you use on your WordPress site can either enhance or detract from how your site displays and whether visitors perceive your business as tech-savvy and credible.
 The fact is that visual quality matters.

-I often run across otherwise professional and legitimate business websites that use crummy clip art.
+I often come across otherwise professional and legitimate business websites that use subpar clip art or low-resolution images.
 For those in the back — clip art looks tacky and unprofessional.

-I also notice sites with no understanding of the variables involved in integrating photographic images into their themes.
-The photos are of poor quality, improperly sized, or orientated.
+I also notice sites that lack an understanding of the variables involved in integrating photographic images into their themes.
+The photos are of poor quality, improperly sized, or oriented.

-Since this is a visual medium, we need to take our choice of graphics and photos very seriously by correctly choosing wisely and formatting correctly.
+Since this is a visual medium, we need to take our choice of graphics and photos very seriously, making wise choices and formatting them correctly.
 You should use knowledge and forethought before integrating any images into your website.

 WordPress Photo and Graphic Tips